 Empathy is the ability to identify with and understand another person’s experience and point of view.
 NASW defines it as "the act of perceiving, understanding, experiencing and responding to the emotional state and ideas of another person."¹

 “Stepping into someone else’s shoes” and recognizing that experiences, perceptions and worldviews are unique to each individual enables social workers to better understand and build stronger relationships with clients.
-It is a vital skill that helps social workers to determine a client’s needs based on his or her unique experiences in order to efficiently provide services.
+It is a vital skill that helps social workers to determine a client’s needs based on their unique experiences in order to efficiently provide services.

 ¹Barker, R. L. (2003).
 The Social Work Dictionary.
 5th ed.
 Washington, DC: NASW Press.